api7/jsonschema/README.md

     -- defaults to `cjson.null` (if available) or `nil` null = null_token,

-    -- function called to match patterns, defaults to string.find.
+    -- function called to match patterns, defaults to `ngx.re.find` in OpenResty -- or `rex.find` from lrexlib-pcre on other occassions.
-    -- The JSON schema specification mentions that the validator should obey -- the ECMA-262 specification but Lua pattern matching library is much more -- primitive than that.
-Users might want to use PCRE or other more powerful -- libraries here
-    match_pattern = function(string, patt)
+    -- The pattern given here will obey the ECMA-262 specification. match_pattern = function(string, patt)
         return ... -- boolean value
     end,